 Without further ado, let's dive into this selection of the best Switch games from 2017...

 Tiny Metal has the core mechanics nailed down brilliantly, even if it has cribbed much of its structure from the famous Advance Wars franchise.
 Upon this handsome foundation Area35 has crafted a tactical wargame which is every bit as compelling, addictive and challenging as its inspiration, while adding in a storyline of surprising drama and complexity.
-The robust single-player campaign - twinned with some great one-off maps in the Skirmish mode - is worth the price of admission alone, but when the multiplayer mode arrives (presumably at some point next year) the game will become even more essential.
-Isaac Newton once attributed his remarkable discoveries in the realms of mathematics, astrology and theology to the fact that he was "standing on the shoulders of giants"; his outstanding work was only possible because of the geniuses that came before him.
-The same could be said of Tiny Metal; it may be light on original ideas, but it's a towering achievement regardless.
+The robust single-player campaign - twinned with some great one-off maps in the Skirmish mode - is worth the price of admission alone, but the arrival of its multiplayer mode makes it even more essential.
+Tiny Metal may be standing on the shoulders of giants, but it's a towering achievement regardless.

 48. RiME (Switch)

-RiME on Switch is something of disappointing experience in comparison to versions on other platforms, despite the obvious quality of the game itself.
-As a puzzle-led adventure RiME is enjoyable, atmospheric and at times deeply moving; all of these qualities were undone at launch by spotty performance, low resolution visuals and a frame rate which sputters along like a battered car engine.
-When played docked things were just about passable, but in handheld mode the game's technical problems sapped away the satisfaction of playing it.
-Post-release patches have improve the experience to an extent, though, and the Switch version isn't utterly crippled by the technical problems it had at launch.
-Enough of RiME's magic remains on show to make the experience worthwhile on Switch, although we'd still recommend playing the game elsewhere if that's an option.
+RiME on Switch is a disappointing experience in comparison to versions on other platforms, despite the obvious quality of the game itself.
+It's an enjoyable puzzle-led adventure, deeply atmospheric and moving at times, although these qualities were undone at launch by spotty performance, low resolution visuals and a frame rate which sputtered along like a battered car engine.
+Docked play was just about passable, but in handheld mode the game's technical problems sapped away the satisfaction of playing it.

 RIVE is a fantastic addition to the Switch eShop and stands as an amazing twin-stick shooter.
 Incredible presentation, tight gameplay, high difficulty, and lots of replayability combine for an unforgettable experience that we would highly recommend you check out.
 Two Tribes outdid itself with its final game and although the company will be sadly missed, it couldn’t have gone out with more of a bang.